 Indianapolis, and Indiana Healthcare Companies are Being Targeted in Federal Fraud Investigations

 Various federal agencies such as the U.S. Department of Health & Human Services’ (HHS), the Office of Inspector General (OIG), the Drug Enforcement Administration (DEA), and the Federal Bureau of Investigation (FBI) have elevated Indianapolis to one of the centers of Medicare fraud enforcement.
-Local providers and healthcare entities must remain very vigilant to make sure they don’t get on the government’s radar.
+Local providers and healthcare entities must remain vigilant to stay off the government’s radar.

 Here is the real news.
-In previous years, government agents would investigate companies and practices when they have fairly concrete information that something was not right, or at least suspicious enough to look into it.
+In previous years, government agents investigated companies and practices when they had fairly concrete information something was wrong or at least suspicious enough to look into.

 Today, computers do that work.
 Healthcare investigations have become data games.
 If your practice bills more than the practice next door, you may find yourself on the target list.
-Data analysts compare billing records and reimbursement reports of different doctors (often of different specialties and different geographical regions) to then conclude that the cardiologist or the pain management physician that bills Medicare the most is likely committing fraud somehow.
+Data analysts compare billing records and payment reports of different providers, often from different specialties and regions.
+From this, they conclude that the DME provider or pain management physician billing Medicare the most is likely committing fraud.

-This so-called “outlier” approach routinely fails in practice.
-Experienced Indianapolis healthcare fraud defense attorneys are often able to demonstrate to the government that there are important and compelling reasons why one provider sees more patients (and bills insurance plans more) than others.
-In particular, the lump sum approach of comparing, for example, surgeons with different specialties (and under complete ignorance of applicable subspecialties) leads to uneven negotiations.
-Nonetheless, while this data approach still exists, providers must take necessary precautions.
+This “outlier” approach routinely fails in practice.
+Experienced Indianapolis healthcare fraud defense attorneys can often show there are important reasons why one provider sees more patients, and files more claims, than another.
+The lump sum approach of comparing different specialties (with complete ignorance of applicable subspecialties) also leads to uneven judgements.
+Nonetheless, this data approach still exists, so providers must take necessary precautions.
 Hiring lawyers to conduct a professional compliance review is one of several options.
-Fighting already brought charges is another.
+Fighting charges is another.

 Current Fraud Investigations in Indianapolis, Indiana

 - Medicare Fraud, Medicaid Fraud.
 Medicare Fraud and Medicaid Fraud have always been top enforcement priorities in Indianapolis.
-New, however, is that prosecutors in Indiana can request more support and resources from Washington D.C..
-In terms of terminology, Medicare Fraud represents any intentional violation of federal health laws, in particular 18 U.S.C.
+New, however, is that prosecutors in Indiana can request more support and resources from Washington D.C.
+Medicare Fraud represents any intentional violation of federal health laws, in particular 18 U.S.C.
 1347 and 18 USC 1349 (conspiracy to commit healthcare fraud).
-Fraud so understood encompasses billing and coding fraud (e.g. upcoding, getting paid for services not actually provided), home health and hospice certifications, and many more.
-Oberheiden, P.C. has handled Medicare and Medicaid cases across the country with surrounding success.
-Key in each of our defense cases is to understand the nuances of the Medicare rules to derive exceptions and render allegedly illegal conduct into lawful behavior.
-If you or your business are under Medicare Fraud suspicion, you should speak to a former Medicare Fraud prosecutor, someone that understands the process and hidden exit avenues.
+Fraud encompasses billing and coding fraud (e.g. upcoding, getting paid for services not actually provided), home health and hospice certifications, and many more.
+Oberheiden, P.C. has handled Medicare and Medicaid cases across the country with success.
+Key in each of our defense cases is to understand the nuances of the Medicare rules to find exceptions and turn allegedly illegal conduct into lawful behavior.
+If you or your business are under Medicare Fraud suspicion, you should speak to a former Medicare Fraud prosecutor, someone who understands the process and regulations.

 - ZPIC Audits.
 There are several types of Medicare audits.
-In general, Medicare Administrative Contractors (MACs) and Recovery Audit Contractors (RACs) work to identify improper payments though a process of reviewing and analyzing claims data in addition to medical documentation that is obtained from the member/provider.
+In general, Medicare Administrative Contractors (MACs) and Recovery Audit Contractors (RACs) work to identify improper payments through a process of reviewing and analyzing claims data in addition to medical documentation that is obtained from the member/provider.
 Many times this involves a statistical sampling of files in order to establish an error rate.
 Another type of Medicare audit is conducted by the Zone Program Integrity Contractors (ZPICs).
-ZPIC audits identify and stop potential fraud and refer these cases to the Department of Health and Human Services (HHS) and the Office of Inspector General (OIG).
-The risk with Medicare audits is that a mishandled audit can lead to a referral to the U.S. Attorney’s Office.
-Oberheiden, P.C. knows how to avoid this.
-Former Department of Justice healthcare prosecutors with first-hand knowledge safely navigate our clients through the audit and make sure that they can continue their business and don’t need be worried about their license or a government investigation.
+ZPIC audits identify potential fraud and refer cases to the Department of Health and Human Services (HHS) and the Office of Inspector General (OIG).
+The risk with Medicare audits is that if mishandled, they can lead to referrals to the U.S. Attorney’s Office.
+Oberheiden, P.C. knows how to avoid such a referral.
+Former DOJ healthcare prosecutors with first-hand knowledge of the process lead our clients through the audit.
+They make sure they can continue their business and not worry about their license or government interruptions.

 - The False Claims Act.
 Why is the False Claims Act (FCA) the most heavily enforced healthcare fraud statute?
-Well, the False Claims Act does not require intent, does not require actual knowledge.
-Government prosecutors only need to show that a business or a provider should have known that the submission of a certain claim was false and thereby fraudulent.
-This “should-have-known” standard means that there is less room to defend an FCA case because, for example, the argument that the client did not know that a certain code was wrong, does not matter too much.
-Nonetheless, Oberheiden, P.C. has over and over resolved False Claims Act cases against toxicology laboratories, hospitals, pharmacies, healthcare billing providers, medical offices, and many more with no civil and no criminal liability for our clients.
-If you want to find out how, call our attorneys today for a free and confidential consultation.
+The False Claims Act does not require intent, and does not require actual knowledge.
+Government prosecutors need only show that a business or a provider should have known that the submission of a certain claim was false and therefore, fraudulent.
+This “should-have-known” standard means that there is less room to defend an FCA case.
+The argument that the client did not know a certain code was wrong, doesn’t really matter.
+Nonetheless, Oberheiden, P.C. has resolved False Claims Act cases against toxicology labs, hospitals, pharmacies, billing providers, medical offices, and many more with no civil and no criminal liability for our clients.
+To find out how, call our attorneys today for a free and confidential consultation.

-Think about it.
-If you have concerns about healthcare fraud or are seeking advice regarding a defense matter, what do you have to lose by calling former Justice Department prosecutors for a free and confidential case assessment?
+Do you have concerns about healthcare fraud or are seeking advice regarding a defense matter?
+Call former Justice Department prosecutors for an initial case assessment.
+The call is free and confidential.

 Important FAQs Regarding Healthcare Fraud Investigations in Indianapolis, Indiana

-If your practice is under investigation, you should consult with lawyers that understand all pertinent healthcare law rules.
-Further, the lawyer of your choice should have a history of resolving health fraud allegations.
-Healthcare fraud defense is not the time for experiments.
-The government’s lawyers are sophisticated and trained and you cannot prevail in negotiations about misconduct if your counsel needs to research the rules first.
-Instead, experienced counsel will strategically analyze the allegation, present defenses, and then contact the auditors, agents, or prosecutors to open a dialogue to resolve the matter.
+If your practice is under investigation, you should consult with lawyers who understand all pertinent healthcare laws.
+The lawyer of choice should have a history of resolving health fraud allegations.
+The government’s lawyers are sophisticated and trained.
+You cannot prevail in negotiations about misconduct if your counsel needs to research the rules first.
+Instead, experienced counsel will analyze the allegation, and present defenses.
+They will then contact the auditors, agents, or prosecutors to open a dialogue to resolve the matter.
 An Indianapolis healthcare fraud defense lawyer at Oberheiden, P.C. is known for getting clients out of trouble before they are actually in trouble.
-If you call our Firm, you will speak to a senior healthcare fraud defense attorney right away and not be walled off by paralegals or secretaries.
-We immediately start working on each new case because we know that time is on the government’s side, not on your side.
+If you call our firm, you will speak to a senior healthcare fraud defense attorney right away.
+You will not be walled off by paralegals or secretaries.
+We immediately start working on each new case because we know that time is on the government’s side, not yours.

 - Asset forfeiture and seizure